antorguez95/Personalized-AI-Based-Do-It-Yourself-Glucose-Prediction-tool/README.md

 # An AI-based "Do-it-Yourself" tool for personalized glucose prediction.
 Hi!
 If you got here, it is very likely that you are interested in blood glucose monitoring, AI, or both!
 If it is the first case and you are willing to use this tool to predict your interstitial glucose level with your personalized AI model, [go directly to the *Use me!* section](#Use-me-!).
 If, on the contrary, you are more interested in the development of this tool, the code, or you want to test your own models in this framework, you better go to [the developers and researchers section](#For-developers-and-researchers).

+This module has been developed with data from people with **type 1 diabetes**, but of course it is suitable for anyone who has a diabetes-related condition that implies having a glucose sensor attached to your body.

 If you are interested to read about the scientific basis of this work, please check our paper [*"An AI-Based “Do-It-Yourself” Module for Interstitial Glucose Forecasting for People with Type 1 Diabetes"*](https://ieeexplore.ieee.org/document/9851514) published on [npj Digital Medicine](https://www.nature.com/npjdigitalmed/) scientific journal.
 Besides, if this work somehow helped you with your research work or with a personal project, please, cite out paper.

 ## Use me!